xster/flutter-wiki/Tree-hygiene.md

 the [[Bad Builds]] page to note which builds were affected, so that we don't release a beta build with the regression.
 Then, write a test for this failure mode!
 See [[Running and writing tests]] for more details.

+## Regressions in performance

+After each checkin, please monitor the [performance dashboard](https://flutter-dashboard.appspot.com/benchmarks.html).

+If you see a regression (any of the charts increasing after your commit), please follow these steps:

+* Comment on the PR acknowledging the regression.
+* If the regression is expected and is a desireable trade-off (e.g. disk size increased slightly in exchange for a significant improvement in speed), then rebaseline the relevant benchmarks (log in, then click the magnifying glass at the top right of each chart, then click the button to auto rebaseline and commit).
+* If the regression is not expected, and may be a problem in your PR, revert your PR and investigate.
+* If the regression is not expected, and is quite severe, revert your PR and investigate.
+* If the regression is not expected, and is not severe, and is definitely not a problem in your PR (e.g. you changed a comment and the analyzer performance got worse, or you deleted a README and the rasterizer slowed down), then file a bug, labeled with the "regression" and "performance" labels, and either investigate or delegate to someone to investigate.
+The investigation should be considered a high priority.
+It is your responsibility to make sure that the cause is understood within a few days.

+Performance regressions are not a problem so long as they are promptly dealt with.

 ## Avoid "Revert "Revert "Revert "Revert "Fix foo"""" commit messages